-The Mammoth Cave Waterfalls reside in the Mammoth Cave National Park in Edmonson County, Kentucky.
+The Mammoth Cave Waterfalls reside in the Mammoth Cave National Park near Park City in Edmonson County, Kentucky.
 It is administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 Again, I’m sure there are many ways of getting to the main visitor center area for Mammoth Cave National Park, but we can only talk about what we’ve done.

 From Nashville, find your way north onto the I-65 north.

 Take this freeway for about 84 miles to the Park City exit (exit 48, which is well-signposted).